Daniel-ahlberg96/python_course/README.md

 High level programming lanuguage, no memory handling, drawback is performance.

 ## Basic syntax
+### Functions
+- Indentations
+- No return statement
+- Pass by value or reference
+- Multiple arguments

 ### Print:
 - write to stdout
 - string formatting